 - Book restaurants and activities in advance where possible to avoid disappointment on the day.

 - Avoid queuing in train stations and save some cash by booking a group travel card before you arrive.
-For more information about travelling around London check out our handy guide or book your group travel card here.
+For more information about travelling around London check out our handy guide or book your group travel card.

 - Plan as much as you can before you arrive.
 London is a big place and it’s very easy to end up wandering around aimlessly.
-Check out our travel guides here.
+Check out our London travel guides.

 Where to eat as a group